elixirschool/elixirschool/lessons/en/storage/cachex.md

 ## Overview

-Cachex is a feature-rich caching library for Elixir that provides a robust solution for storing and retrieving data efficiently.
-Unlike simple in-memory stores, Cachex offers advanced features like automatic expiration, distributed caching across nodes, transactional operations, and extensible hooks for custom behavior.

-Cachex provides automatic expiration with configurable TTL policies, distributed caching across multiple nodes, and transactional operations for atomic cache updates.
-It supports fallback functions for lazy loading of missing data, batch operations for improved performance, statistics and monitoring through hooks, and custom commands for specialized operations.
+Cachex is a feature-rich caching library for Elixir that provides a robust solution for storing and retrieving data.
+Feaatures include automatic expiration with configurable TTL policies, distributed caching across multiple nodes, and transactional operations for atomic cache updates.
+It supports fallback functions for lazy loading of missing data, batch operations for improved performance, metrics and monitoring through hooks, and custom commands for specialized operations.

 ## Installation and Setup